Social Media Traffic is low

-A lot of businesses are using social media as a way to reach their audience, build awareness, and generate more traffic to their websites.
+A lot of businesses are using social platforms as a way to reach their audience, build awareness, and generate more traffic to their websites.
 However, they may not be getting everything they would have hoped for with social media marketing.

 With over 3.6 billion people using social networks every day, how come your social media traffic is so low?

 Here are a few possible reasons and what you can do about them.

 One of the reasons a lot of businesses are seeing a drop in their social media traffic has nothing to do with their strategies, but the algorithm updates most social networks underwent.
 In an effort to provide users with the best and most relevant content, social platforms like Facebook have significantly reduced the reach of the content posted by brands.
 The average reach of an organic post on Facebook is 5.20%, meaning that only one in 19 followers actually gets to see your non-sponsored posts.

 Pumping advertising dollars into each social network isn’t a solution for most businesses but neither is ignoring social media altogether.
 So, what can you do?
 We’ll talk about this below.

 You Are Not Using the Right Channels for Your Audience.

 According to one report from Search Engine Journal, the top social platforms for driving traffic to your website are Facebook (62%,) Twitter (22%,) LinkedIn (10%,) and Pinterest (6%.)

 Does this mean that these are the only social platforms that you should be using?

 Of course not!
 You should choose your social media channels based on your audience.
 If you are a fashion brand, for example, it would make more sense for you to use Instagram (although this channel is not even on the list mentioned above,) Pinterest, and Facebook rather than Twitter or LinkedIn.